juan-ignacio-sanchez/awstanding/README.md

 # AWStanding
 Easily load variables from AWS Parameter store into environment variables.

-# Why to AWStanding?
+# Why to use AWStanding?
-Because it handles AWS pagination so the amount of requests performed to retrieve the parameters are the bare minimum.
-Also it handles invalid parameters, so you don't have to deal with undefined variables exceptions, as an option.
+Despite it's built on top of Boto3, it has the following key features that eases the development process:
+* Simpler API
+* Error Handling
+* Pagination handling when needed (Saves you a buch of boilerplate)
+* Dynamic Parameters (variables that listen to updates on AWS)
+* S3 Integration made easy with Download/Upload methods

 # Installation